aws/aws-eks-best-practices/content/security/docs/image.md

 In a Kubernetes environment, you can use a dynamic admission controller to verify that an image has been signed, as in these examples: https://github.com/IBM/portieris and https://github.com/kelseyhightower/grafeas-tutorial.
 By signing your images, you're verifying the publisher (source) ensuring that the image hasn't been tampered with (integrity).

+### Update the packages in your container images
+You should include RUN `apt-get upgrade` in your Dockerfiles to upgrade the packages in your images.
+Although upgrading requires you to run as root, this occurs during image build phase.
+The application doesn't need to run as root.
+You can install the updates and then switch to a different user with the USER directive.
+If your base image runs as a non-root user, switch to root and back; don't solely rely on the maintainers of the base image to install the latest security udpates.

 ## Tools
 + [Bane](https://github.com/genuinetools/bane) An AppArmor profile generator for Docker containers
 + [docker-slim](https://github.com/docker-slim/docker-slim) Build secure minimal images